rayelder/hashicorp-wpl-documentation/pages/components/brand-pattern.md

 ## Purpose

-- To render an optimized brand pattern across breakpoints
+To render an optimized SVG brand pattern across breakpoints

 ---